Saad-byte-star/timetable_mini_project_asm_x16/README.md

-# Documentation for CS Department Room Timetable Assembly Program
+### Documentation for CS Department Room Timetable Assembly Program

-## Overview
+#### Overview
-This program, written in Assembly language, is designed to simulate a basic authentication and menu system for a CS Department Room Timetable application.
-The program features email and password authentication, and upon successful login, allows users to view the room timetable.
+This Assembly language program is designed to simulate a simple authentication system and display the CS Department's Room Timetable upon successful login.
+The program asks for an email and password, verifies the credentials, and provides the user with the option to view the weekly timetable or exit the program.

 ---

-## Features
+#### Features

 1. **Authentication:**
-   - Email and password login with masked input.
+   - Email and password authentication with input masking (`*`).
-   - Verification of user credentials.
+   - Correct or incorrect login feedback.

 2. **Menu Navigation:**
-   - Options to display the room timetable or exit the program.
+   - After successful login, users can either view the timetable or exit.

 3. **Room Timetable:**
-   - Displays lectures scheduled for each day of the week.
+   - Displays the lecture schedule for each day of the week.

 ---

-## Macro
-### `print` Macro
+#### `print` Macro

-- **Purpose:** Used to print strings to the console.
+- **Purpose:** This macro is used for printing strings to the console.

 - **Definition:**
   ```assembly
   print macro p1